-Banshee Literary Journal http://bansheelit.tumblr.com/ An exciting new journal, with three editors who are happening writers themselves: Laura Jane Cassidy, Eimear Ryan and Claire Hennessy.
+Banshee Literary Journal http://bansheelit.tumblr.com/ An exciting new journal, with three editors who are writers themselves: Laura Jane Cassidy, Eimear Ryan and Claire Hennessy.
 They have taken poems of mine.
-And they pay!
+And they pay.

 Boyne Berries http://boyneberries.blogspot.ie/”>http://boyneberries.blogspot.ie/ This journal came out of a writers’ group and has grown legs since.

-Crannóg http://www.crannogmagazine.com/ A dynamic print journal, one of the first to publish a poem of mine, so I have a soft spot!
+Crannóg http://www.crannogmagazine.com/ A print journal, one of the first to publish a poem of mine, so I have a soft spot.
 And they pay.

-Cyphers http://www.cyphers.ie/ An esteemed print journal, founded by Eiléan Ní Chuilleanáin, Macdara Woods and the late Leland Bardwell.
+Cyphers http://www.cyphers.ie/ An esteemed print journal, founded by Eiléan Ní Chuilleanáin, the late Macdara Woods and the late Leland Bardwell.
 One to aim for.
-Glad to have work in this.
+Glad to have had work in this.
 They pay.

-Gorse http://gorse.ie/ Haven’t sent work to this one yet, but looks interesting.
-Essays, interviews, fiction, poetry.
+Gorse http://gorse.ie/ Essays, interviews, fiction, poetry.
 Curated by Christodoulos Makris.

-Icarus http://www.icarusmagazine.com/editorialteam/ Another one I don’t know, but will look into – can’t resist the name!
-Connected to Trinity University.
-The editorial team is currently headed by Will Fleming and Leo Dunsker.
+Icarus http://www.icarusmagazine.com/editorialteam/ Connected to Trinity University.
+The editorial team is currently headed by Eva Chapman and Cathal Eustace.

 Idler http://www.idler.ie A brand new journal, just started this year.
 Promises ‘regularly updated fresh, engaging, thought provoking and entertaining writing, including stories, poems and essays.’
 The editor is Barbara Clinton.
 Although there’s no pay, Idler provides a link back to the writer’s own blog or website.

-Skylight 47 https://skylight47poetry.wordpress.com/ Their blurb states that they are ‘possibly Ireland’s most interesting publication’.
-Based in Galway.
-Current editors: Bernie Crawford, Nicki Griffin, Marie Cadden and Ruth Quinlan.
-Interesting, broadsheet-style journal.
-They published a glowing review of my first collection, and also some poems, so I have a crush!
+Skylight 47 https://skylight47poetry.wordpress.com/ Interesting, broadsheet-style journal.
+They published a glowing review of my first collection, and also some poems, and they’re based in my home city of Galway, so I have a crush!

-The Bohemyth http://thebohemyth.com/ Based in Dublin, editor is Michael Naghten Shanks.
-I don’t know much about this one yet, but it’s a quarterly online journal, publishing poetry, fiction, photography, essays.
+The Bohemyth http://thebohemyth.com/ ‘A manifestation of the imagination.’
+Based in Dublin, the founding editors were Michael Naghten Shanks and Alice Walsh.
+Alice Walsh is running it now, with a team.
+It’s a quarterly online journal, publishing poetry, fiction, photography, essays.
 It also has links to interesting Irish and international journals and publishers.
 Here you go: http://thebohemyth.com/links/

 The Dublin Review https://thedublinreview.com/ The Irish Times called this ‘a world-class forum for the literary essay.’
 A quarterly magazine of essays, memoir, travel writing, criticism, fiction and reportage.
 Founded and edited by Brendan Barrington, it is highly regarded.
-I review for this journal.
 Published in book format and is assisted by The Arts Council of Ireland.
 (They pay.)

 The Galway Review http://thegalwayreview.com/ ‘Committed to excellence in the extraordinary art of the written word.’
-Not familiar with this journal, but as it’s based in my the city of my birth, must check it out!
-A number of editors.
+A number of contributing editors, including Eva Bourke.

 The Honest Ulsterman http://humag.co/ Connected to the Verbal Arts Centre in Derry.
-Don’t know much about this long-standing journal at all, but big names are mentioned in the February issue.
-They have poetry, prose, an ‘observatory’ and promise a podcast.
+Don’t know much about this long-standing journal at all, but big names are mentioned.
+In the October 2022 issue, Greg McCartney interviews Claire-Louise Bennett.
+They have poetry, prose, an ‘observatory’ and a podcast.